solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 same "basic block" of instructions.
 From the compiler point of view each basic block has the same execution scope and therefore is known to be atomically schedulable.
-Branches break up the program into smaller basic blocks, and therefore restrict scheduling opportunity because the compiler gets a smaller pool of instructions to pack into each issue cycle ...
+Branches break up the program into smaller basic blocks, and therefore restrict performance because the compiler gets a smaller pool of instructions to choose from when trying to pack out each issue cycle ...

 The shader below computes a rather nasty (definitely not PBR) specular light contribution from two light sources.
 This entire shader is effectively a single